Tag: Trinity

 This passage does not use the word love.
 It preaches and lives it from its very core.

-Zechariah’s prophecy for his son, John, was both filled with joy of and fear for his son.
+Zechariah’s for his , John, was both filled with joy of and fear for his son.
 Such a prophecy means that his son would expect a life of hardship and opposition.
 Prophets are often unloved by those that God sent them to.
 A ‘s joy of birth, overshadowed by what was to come.
-God the Father, and all the Heaven’s, filled with joy of the coming birth of the Messiah, yet that simple life-giving act was known to not be the act of , but merely the starting point of salvation fulfilled by the cross.
+God the Father, and all the Heaven’s, filled with joy of the coming birth of the Messiah, yet that simple life-giving was known to not be the act of salvation, but merely the starting point of salvation fulfilled by the cross.

 Christmas is love in action.
 Christmas is the celebration of a loving act, by a loving God, fulfilled by a loving God, to call back to love a world filled with fear, anxiety, prejudice and hatred.